abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/using-unit-tests-in-deno-to-find-a-sneaky-bug.md

 ---
+alias: null
 status: published
-created_at: 2023-03-06T12:34:52
+created_at: 2023-02-28T21:53:00.000Z
-last_modified_at: 2023-03-07T08:41:17
+last_modified_at: 2023-02-28T22:28:00.000Z
-published_at: 2023-02-26T22:30:20.985Z
+draft: false
 tags:
+  - js
   - ts
+  - short
   - deno
-alias: null
+title: Using tests to find a sneaky bug
+published_at: 2022-12-23T02:10:00.000Z
+slug: using-unit-tests-in-deno-to-find-a-sneaky-bug
+lang: en-AU
 description: ''
-draft: true
-lang: en-AU
-publish_at: '2022-12-23 12:10'
-slug: writing-tests-in-deno-to-find-a-sneaky-special-character-bug
-title: Writing-tests-in-deno-to-find-a-sneaky-special-character-bug

 ---

-# Writing-tests-in-deno-to-find-a-sneaky-special-character-bug

 As part of the CI/CD of [ABitBetterThanYesterday](https://abitbetterthanyester.day) I'm working on an autopublish command line utility in Deno.

 Long story short, I created a function to read the git root of a certain directory.

 But it was not working as planned.
 I was hitting a sneaky bug due to a newline characters sneaking into my string.
 I thought I'd share how I solve the issue by doing what I should have done to start with: writing a good unit test.

 The function looked like this:
 ```ts
 /**
  * Given a directory, return the git root of the directory if there is one